 "Let me know if you ever catch him hanging from the ceiling," Ms. Flora gave her the usual response; and Imogen finally fished out her hysterically shilling mobile from the bag.

 Her boss's voice rushed into her ear.
 He had no habit of greeting her, or giving any sort of preface to his requests.
-The cogs in her brain shifted, with a mournful screech and a plea for caffeine; but while Ms. Flora was carefully putting the scones and buns into a box for Imogen, the latter was already required to understand what Mr. John Oakby, directly elected mayor of the town of Fleckney Woulds, wanted; and where the 'cursed papers' were!
+The cogs in her brain shifted, with a mournful screech and a plea for caffeine, but while Ms. Flora was carefully putting the scones and buns into a box for Imogen, the latter was already required to understand what Mr. John Oakby, the directly elected mayor of the town of Fleckney Woulds, wanted - and where the 'cursed papers' were!

-Balancing the bag, the phone, the box, and the wallet, Imogen left the bakery, still jerking her shoulder to stop the bag from sliding; while humming, confirming, and giving directions to the said 'cursed papers.'
+Balancing her bag, her phone, the box, and her wallet, Imogen left the bakery, still jerking her shoulder to stop the bag from sliding, while humming, confirming, and giving directions to said 'cursed papers.'
 After the trouble, in his opinion, clearly worthy of the Interpol search was solved, she stared at her bike.

 "Every bloody morning..."
-She sighed; stuffed the wallet in the bag; fixed the bag; stuffed the phone in her pocket; picked up the bike; loaded the box in the basket; climbed the bike; and pushed the pedals.
+Imogen sighed, stuffed her wallet in her bag, fixed the bag, stuffed the phone in her pocket, picked up the bike, loaded the box in the basket, climbed the bike, and pushed the pedals.
 "Damn Dracula..."

 Mr. John Oakby was pacing his office.
-Imogen squeezed in; his deadly glare brushed at her – she didn't take offence, it was clearly aimed at the person on the other end of the line – and she started organizing coffee on the side table.
+Imogen squeezed in, his deadly glare brushed at her – she didn't take offence, it was clearly aimed at the person on the other end of the line – and she started organising coffee on the side table.

-He opened his mouth to no doubt snap at the other person, but by then his favourite cheese scone was in his other hand – Imogen had moved the phone onto his shoulder, which he unconsciously pressed with his ear, frowning and listening to the droning gentleman.
-The maneuver required a small hop from Imogen; the man was taller than six four.
+He opened his mouth to no doubt snap at the other person, but by then his favourite cheese scone was in his other hand – Imogen had moved the phone onto his shoulder, which he unconsciously pressed down with his ear, frowning and listening to the droning gentleman.
+The maneuver required a small hop from Imogen, the man was six four.
 Imogen gently cupped his elbow and pushed his arm up.
 Oakby automatically bit into the scone near his lips.